crisgol/svelte-ionic-tab-routing-spa/README.md

 Try out to get svelte-routing integrated with ionic tabs in svelte.

-To run this, you need to run `npm run dev` alongside `npm run devspa` in two separate terminals.
-Maybe hacky, but at least it works.
+To run this, you need to run `npm run dev`.
+Routing (deeplinking) through the SPA will be served through localhost:8080 (not :5000)

 Issue is in IonTab.svelte.
 The onMount triggers too earlier for the controller to be able to expose the `present` method for programmatically setting the tab selected by default.